Recently Updated Collectibles

 Batman: The Killing Joke First Print Value Guide (2026)

-Comic Books · Updated about 1 month ago
+Comic Books · Updated 3 months ago

 Alan Moore wanted to write the definitive Joker story.
 DC Comics let him.
 Batman: The Killing Joke, published in 1988, gave the Joker a tragic backstory - a failed comedian who snapped after "one bad day" - and then had him shoot and paralyze Barbara Gordon (Batgirl) to prove his point.
 It's viol...